 The cost of a visit to Baraka and to the Chimpanzee Sanctuary is already included within the Conservancy fee.

 The Endangered Species Boma is a must-see for any trip to Ol Pejeta.
-Here visitors can meet and learn about the Northern White Rhinos which are critically endangered with only seven left in the world.
-Four of them are here and visitors can have the unique experience of seeing these majestic creatures up close.
+Here visitors can meet and learn about the Northern White Rhinos which are critically endangered with only six left in the world.
+Three of them are here and visitors can have the unique experience of seeing these majestic creatures up close.
 The boma also has six southern white rhinos, two black rhinos and numerous Grevy’s zebras and Jackson’s hartebeest.

 Visitors are limited and only two vehicles per day have access – so pre-booking is recommended.